This is THE list of Christmas Gift Ideas for Kids.

 Big stuff.
 Little stuff.
 And everything in between.

-I’ve included all the things we’ve bought over the past 6+ years that we’ve loved & that are still in use today.
-Our “holy grail” things that are big wins.
+I’ve included the things we’ve bought over the past 7+ years that we’ve loved & that are still in use today.
+Our “holy grail” things that have been BIG wins.

-And did I mention every single thing on this list is Amazon Prime?
-(Because lbh, we know expedited shipping is CLUTCH in #momlife .)
+And did I mention every single thing on this list is Amazon Prime or Target?
+(Because lbh, we know expedited shipping is CLUTCH in #momlife … and because Target Drive Up is my new love language.
+Which means, don’t worry—you’re not late buying gifts—you’re right on time.
+The gifts will be there on time.
+Hallelujah!)

 Alright, let’s do this!